MassKlaus/portfolio/designs/plan.md

 - Brief descriptions of roles and responsibilities
 - Key achievements or accomplishments

-### Education

-- List of degrees, certifications, or courses
-- Institution names and dates attended

 ### Contact

 - Contact form for visitors to reach out